Skip to content

 Code Snippet Reference

-Python is a rather convenient language, and specific problems often have fairly routine handling methods.
+Python is a fairly convenient language, and specific problems often have relatively routine handling methods.

 1. Using List Comprehension Syntax

 Python's list comprehension syntax can quickly generate lists, which is very suitable when the logic is relatively simple.
-However, overly complex processing logic can make the code difficult to read.
-Therefore, for complex logic, it is recommended to directly use for loops.
+However, it should be noted that overly complex processing logic can make the code difficult to read.
+Therefore, for complex logic, it is recommended to directly use a for loop for processing.

 Example